 5.5.
-How does your workforce performance management system, including feedback to and from employees, support high performance and contribute to the achievement of your action plans?
+How does your workforce performance management system, including feedback to and from individual members of the workforce, support high performance work and contribute to the achievement of your action plans?

 The Employment Performance Management System (EPMS) serves as a formal vehicle to provide feedback to employees.
 Employees receive a formal performance review annually.
 Employees in probationary status receive a review within six months.
 During the performance review, managers are expected to provide positive feedback, make constructive comments when applicable, and discuss future expectations.
 Also, managers are encouraged to periodically hold informal review sessions with staff members.